 Time:3 Hours Maximum Weightage: 36 PART A Choose the correct answers (answer all questions) 1.Based on Hawkin simon condition all leading diagonal elements of the matrix i-A should be---a)positive B) negative C)1 D) none 2.
 Tragedy of commons was popularized by.....
-A) marshall B)Pigou C)samuelson D)None of the above 3.input output analysis was formulated by.......
+A) marshall B)Pigou C)samuelson D)None of the above 3.input output analysis was formulated by......
 A)Leontief B) samulson C) sen D) None 4.A theory of justice was published in the year 1971 by.....
 A)Rawls B) samulson C) sen D) None 5.compensation criteria was suggested by.....
 A)Hicks B) Scitovisky C) sen D) None 6.
 Assymetric information is absent only inmarket A) monopoly B) perfect Competition C) Oligopoly D) none 7.
 Social welfare function was first introduced by......
 A)pareto B)Pigou C)Sen D) none 8.
 'Social Choice and individual values' was published by......
 A)Arrow B)Pigou C)Sen D) none 9.the possibility that an individual's behavior may change because she/he has insurance is an example of a. adverse selection b.principle agent problem c.moral hazard c.none of these 10.
-The envelope to utility possibilities frontier at pareto optimum points of production and exchange is called..... a.grand utility possibility frontier b.compensation curve d.point of bliss c.contract curve 11.
-Free riders problem is associated with..... a.public goods b.common goods c.public utilities c.all the above
+The envelope to utility possibilities frontier at pareto optimum points of production and exchange is called..... a.grand utility possibility frontier b.compensation curve c.contract curve d.point of bliss 11.
+Free riders problem is associated with..... a.public goods b.common goods c.public utilities c.all the above 12.If consumer sector is not included in an input-output analysis then the system is also known as a.viable b.closed d.none of the above c.open